Black Country Slang & Black Country Dialect.

 -

-Black Country term for a good or nice person.
+Black Country term for heavy or dense (bread/cake).

 -

-Black Country term for scrabbling, struggling, or scraping together.
+Black Country word for huddling together.